 We spent a night at Puerto Princesa Garden Resort as all the transports to El Nido are in the morning.
 We also left our big luggage here since we come back after and stay here a few days.

 Day 12 – 15

 El Nido we were hoping would be the highlight of this trip but we were a bit disappointed to be honest.
 It was very touristy and that was expected.
 However, the hotels were ridiculously expensive for what they are.
 Also, the town does not facilities to make it better than it could be.
 I guess we just see its potential but the town does not have structure.
 The place is very beautiful and it could be so much more.
 The 8 hour van ride does not help.
 It already takes a day from your trip.
 We stayed at Mahogany Hotel.
-We did the El Nido Tour A. We also visited Nacpan Beach and a local falls.
+The El Nido Tour A is the one we chose to do.
+We also visited Nacpan Beach and a local falls.

 PUERTO PRINCESA, PALAWAN

 Day 15 – 17